nilern/centring/design/init-itp/init-itp.md

 * do    -- treat expressions as statements
 * def   -- add a binding to the current environment frame
 * meta  -- do things at expansion time
+* syntax -- prevent evaluation, leave in syntax object
-* quote -- prevent evaluation (low-level, does not handle lists etc.)
+* quote -- prevent evaluation, leave in contents of syntax object

 ## Fn